- Meals and snacks available to be bought on-board. Non-alcoholic drinks are complimentary but alcoholic drinks must be bought.

 - Complimentary snacks, beer and wine on flights longer than an hour.
 Meals and spirits to be purchased.

 - No middle seats.
 All seats are aisle or window seats.

 - Originated in 1932, when Mac McGee of McGee Airlines flew between Anchorage and Bristol Bay, Alaska

 - Merger with Star Air Service in 1934 created Alaska’s largest airline

 - Several more mergers led to the enduring name Alaska Airlines

 - Using surplus military aircraft, Alaska carried out worldwide charter flights by the late 1940s

-- Merger with Alaska Coastal-Ellis and Cordova airlines in late 1960s
+- Merger with Alaska Coastal-Ellis and Cordova airlines in the late 1960s

-- Deregulation of airline industry in 1979 enabled expansion throughout the West Coast
+- Deregulation of the airline industry in 1979 enabled expansion throughout the West Coast

 - Merged with Horizon Air and Jet America in 1987

-- First airline in the world to allow on line check in and printing of boarding passes
+- The first airline in the world to allow online check-in and printing of boarding passes

 - Boeing 737-900

 Denied Boarding Compensation must be offered to “zero fare ticket” holders (e.g., holders of frequent flyer award tickets) who are involuntarily bumped.